-As of December 31, 2023, the Bank's Tier 1 capital and total capital were 16.91% and 18.01%, respectively.
-An increase of around 0.63% from June 2023, mainly due to lower credit risk-weighted assets from corporate segment and lower market risk-weighted assets from foreign exchange risk.
+As of December 31, 2024, the Bank's Tier 1 capital and total capital were 17.38% and 18.48%, respectively.
+An increase of around 0.30% from June 2024, mainly due to lower credit risk-weighted assets from corporate segment and lower market risk-weighted assets from foreign exchange and interest rate risk.

-On a consolidated basis, Tier 1 capital and total capital were 17.70% and 18.81% respectively.
-An increase of around 0.14% from June 2023 mainly due to lower credit risk-weighted assets from corporate segment and lower market risk-weighted assets from foreign exchange risk.
+On a consolidated basis, Tier 1 capital and total capital were 17.82% and 18.92% respectively.
+An increase of around 0.16% from June 2024 mainly due to lower credit risk-weighted assets from corporate segment offset by higher credit risk-weighted assets from retail segment and lower market risk-weighted assets from foreign exchange and interest rate risk.

-The capital position at the end of 2023 from both bankonly and consolidated perspectives far exceeded the minimum regulatory requirements including additional buffers.
+The capital position at the end of 2024 from both bankonly and consolidated perspectives far exceeded the minimum regulatory requirements including additional buffers.